geek-kb/k8s_security/docs/attack_vectors/insecure_rbac_permissions.md

 # Insecure RBAC Permissions

-Kubernetes uses **Role-Based Access Control (RBAC)** to manage who can perform which actions on which resources.
-When RBAC is misconfigured—especially with **wildcard permissions**, **cluster-wide bindings**, or **unscoped roles**—an attacker can gain unauthorized access or escalate privileges to compromise the cluster.
+Kubernetes uses **Role-Based Access Control (RBAC)** to define who can perform what actions on which resources.
+When RBAC policies are **misconfigured**—especially with wildcard permissions or broad cluster role bindings—attackers can **escalate privileges**, impersonate users, and gain full control over the cluster.

 ---

-## Exploitation Steps: Privilege Escalation via RBAC
+## Exploitation Steps

-An attacker leverages excessive RBAC permissions to escalate privileges and gain administrative control over the cluster.

-### Step 1: Identify RBAC Roles and Bindings
+### 1. List RBAC Roles and Bindings

-The attacker inspects roles, cluster roles, and their bindings using a compromised pod or low-privileged user account:
+The attacker uses a compromised pod or user account to list all RBAC roles, bindings, and cluster-wide permissions:

 ```bash
 kubectl get roles,rolebindings,clusterroles,clusterrolebindings -A
 ```

-They search for any role or binding that includes excessive permissions or wildcards (`*`).
+They inspect the output for excessive permissions, wildcard access, or sensitive bindings.

+---

-### Step 2: Check Impersonation Privileges
+### 2. Check Impersonation Rights

-The attacker tests if they can impersonate other users—especially administrators:
+The attacker checks whether they are allowed to impersonate a high-privileged user like `admin`:

 ```bash
 kubectl auth can-i '*' '*' --as=admin
 ```

-If the response is `yes`, they can act as an admin user.
+If the result is `yes`, the attacker can assume admin-level access.

-### Step 3: Bind to Cluster Admin Role
+---

+### 3. Create a ClusterRoleBinding

-If the attacker has permission to bind roles, they can bind themselves to the powerful `cluster-admin` role:
+If allowed to bind roles, the attacker binds themselves to the powerful `cluster-admin` role:

 ```bash
 kubectl create clusterrolebinding attacker-admin \